iCodeWalker/three-js-physics/readme.md

     1 -> a fixed time step.
 We want our experience to run at 60fps, so value can be 1/60 2 - > how much time passed since the last step.
     3 -> how much iterations the world can apply.

+11. Contact Material
+    We can change the friction and bouncing behaviour by settiing a "Material".
+    A Material is just a reference and we should create one for each type of material in the scene.
+    Types : plastic, concrete, jelly etc.

+    We have to create a "ContactMaterial" which is the combination of two Materials and how they should collide.
+    The first two parameters are the Materials.
+    The Third parameter is an object containing collision properties like friction (how much does it rub) and restitution (how much does it bounce).
+Default value for both is 0.3

+    We create the "ContactMaterial" and add it to the world with addContactMaterial(...)

+    After this we need to associate the materials with the bodies